 The penalty rate for the underpayment of estimated taxes may differ from year to year, and the amount of your penalty depends on your particular circumstances.
-For the tax year 2010, for example, the rate is an annual rate of 4% for the number of days that the tax is unpaid from April 16, 2010 to April 15, 2011.
+For the tax year 2013, for example, the rate is an annual rate of 3% for the number of days that the tax is unpaid for the tax reporting year.

 In most cases, the Internal Revenue Service (IRS) will figure any penalty that you owe for the underpayment of estimated taxes, and send you a bill for the penalty amount.
 However, you may need to figure the penalty yourself in certain situations.
 The penalty for the underpayment of estimated taxes is figured separately for each payment period of estimated taxes.
 In order to figure your penalty amount, you must use IRS Form 2210, which contains both a short and regular method for determining your penalty.
 Essentially, you first must determine the amount of tax that you have underpaid.
 Form 2210 then can guide you through the process of figuring your penalty amount, which is directly based on the amount of your tax underpayment.

 Generally, if you do not make at least a minimum payment for a certain payment period, you will owe a penalty.
-More specifically, your estimated tax payments must be at least 22.5% of your 2010 tax, or 25% of your 2009 tax.
-If you are a higher income taxpayer, then you may have to pay at least 27.5% of your 2010 tax.
-If your payments do not meet those percentages, then you must pay a penalty to the IRS.
 Likewise, if you miss a payment for a certain payment period altogether, then you will owe a penalty from the date the payment was due until the date the payment is made.

 When Penalties for Underpaying Estimated Taxes Are Charged